jccdev45/recipes/docs/next16-upgrade-plan.md

 ### Current Status

 - Pulled the latest registry with `bunx shadcn add -a --overwrite`, generating Field, Item, InputGroup, Sidebar primitives, the `Empty` layout component, and the `use-mobile` hook.
+- Converted the login form to the new Field primitives to validate layout, accessibility, and form semantics before broader adoption.

 ### Next Actions